-Physical exercises during pregnancy, contrary to the myths and beliefs of being harmful, are helpful for the mother’s health and increase the probability of a normal delivery.
+Pregnancy exercises during pregnancy period, contrary to the myths and beliefs of being harmful, are helpful for the mother’s health and increase the probability of a normal delivery.
 Performed in the right form and intensity, exercising during pregnancy is actually advisable.

 Instructions to Follow Before Exercising During Pregnancy

 Exercise is essential and very helpful during pregnancy, but a few vital instructions should be followed that can benefit both the mother and baby.

 - Wear Loose and Comfortable Clothing: This ensures that circulation is not obstructed.